pydy/pydy/docs/examples/carvallo-whipple.rst

     sys = System(kane)

 Now, we specify the numerical values of the constants and the initial values of states in the form of a dict.
+The are the benchmark values used in [Meijaard2007]_ converted to the [Moore2012]_ formulation.

 .. jupyter-execute::